 1. Matt AdlardMatt Adlard is a self-taught baker and pastry chef, who gained substantial attention from his blog, Topless Baker aiming to make baking more accessible and fun.
 After a few years of refining his craft, he now shares his skills through his online school, as well as acting as a judge on the Food Network.

+2. Paul A YoungPaul A Young is an award-winning Chocolatier who champions craft and cutting edge creativity to create unique chocolate products.
+Working in a truly artisanal way, Young and his team make all of their creations by hand in small batches with fresh ingredients at every stage.
 With the Mayku FormBox, Young was able to take charge of the whole production process without having to use an external factory or designer, dramatically cutting costs and granting him far more creative licence, as he was able to make adaptations to designs on the fly.
 Paul designed a series of geometric, 3D printed forms that were then made into molds using the Mayku FormBox.

+3. Camila MarcíasCamila is a Pastry Chef in Parkers Tavern in the recently opened University Arms Hotel in Cambridge.
+She studied at Le Cordon Bleu Paris and Bellouet Conseil, then worked at Yann Couvreur Pâtisserie, before moving to England.
+Her creations are truly artisanal, bring the pastry chef world to the next level.
 Mayku’s FormBox has enabled Camila to reach new heights in her artisanal creations; her imagination could be made into a reality by using all sorts of items like plant pots and cacao pods, to make into molds.
 Being able to replicate the molds in seconds meant that she could react creatively with her ideas and push her designs to the next level.

 4. Kevin KetkaewAn international entry in this list, Kevin is a well-experienced pastry chef, who gained his knowledge from his time in France, Netherlands and Belgium in a starred restaurants, pastry shops and chocolate shops.
 Starting as a trainee to becoming an executive pastry chef, chocolatier and also an instructor, Kevin’s creations have appeared in magazines, TV shows, blogs and social media, he has also been ranked among the world’s top 50 most talented chefs.
 Seen above is his delicious Blackcurrant cube creation, elevating his craft even further.